 Welcome

 Hi.
-I'm Lauren, your librarian for GPM417 and I've created this guide to help you with your research.
+I'm Heather, your librarian for GPM417 and I've created this guide to help you with your research.

 Each section introduces the steps you should take when researching for an assessment.
 You'll find links to videos and resources that will give you the tools to find great information.
 See the Extend your skills page for advanced search techniques and use the activities on the Test your knowledge page to see what you need to revise.